Inflation Reduction Act: Economy

 In June 2024, CNN found nearly 80 percent of the act's new jobs were created in Republican-held House districts, consistent with earlier projections, as well as a later Bloomberg Opinion article that found $161 billion of clean investments had gone to those districts and $42 billion to Democratic-held districts since Biden took office in January 2021.

 According to the New Democrat–linked think tank Center for American Progress, the act, the CHIPS and Science Act, and the Infrastructure Investment and Jobs Act have together catalyzed over 35,000 public and private investments.
 Economists Noah Smith and Joseph Politano credited the three acts together for spurring booms in factory construction and utility jobs, as well as limiting geographic concentrations of key industries to ensure more dispersed job creation nationwide, though they raised issues of whether the three would serve to limit project delays and significantly increase labor productivity in the long term.
 The Biden administration itself claimed that as of 10 January 2025, the IIJA, CaSA, and IRA together catalyzed $1 trillion in private investment (including $449 billion in electronics and semiconductors, $184 billion in electric vehicles and batteries, $215 billion in clean power, $93 billion in clean energy tech manufacturing and infrastructure, and $51 billion in heavy industry) and over $756.2 billion in public infrastructure spending (including $99 billion in energy aside from tax credits in the IRA).

+In a 2026 working paper, Leah C. Stokes and Denis Lomov of the UCSB, using data from the Clean Economy Tracker, found that the IRA spurred $121 billion in investments (from 2022 to 2024) and created 133,100 jobs across 506 energy tech factories, in addition to helping boost 2024 Democratic Party vote share by 1.5 percentage points in the 234 congressional districts housing the factories.